 Apple Watch vs Fitbit: models

-It’s been six years since the first Apple Watch was released, and since then it’s seen a course correction from a focus of apps for the device, to focusing primarily on your health.
+Since Apple Watch was first released, it’s seen a course correction from a focus on apps for the device, to focusing primarily on your health.

-Currently there are four models on sale directly from Apple:
+Currently there are the following models on sale directly from Apple:

 It’s best to see the Apple Watch versions as good, better, and best.
 All are fundamentally excellent smartwatches that benefit from a mature operating system, so it's a matter of balancing your budget against their features.

-The Apple Watch 7 is a relatively small upgrade, with the main difference being smaller bezels on the watch face, and slightly larger case sizes (41mm and 45mm compared to 40mm and 44mm for the Apple Watch 6).
-There are no extra sensors for health tracking (the rumored blood pressure monitoring is apparently some way off yet), but there's a 70% brighter always-on screen mode for use indoors, the display is topped with tougher crystal, and the watch's case is now rated IPX6 for protection against dust.
+The Apple Watch 8 is a relatively iterative upgrade, with the main difference being the addiction of new functions like Crash Detection to detect car and bike accidents, and skin temperature sensors.
+It retains the 7's slightly larger case sizes (41mm and 45mm compared to 40mm and 44mm for the Apple Watch 6).
+There's a 70% brighter always-on screen mode for use indoors, the display is topped with tougher crystal, and the watch's case is now rated IPX6 for protection against dust.

 It’s hard to believe that the first product Fitbit released back in 2009 was a clip-on device that only measured steps and sleep.
 Now there multiple varieties of Fitbit available to suit many different groups of customers.